Forest of Dean Central Railway: The Forest of Dean Central Railway authorised

-Heartened by the support of the Commissioners, promoters put forward a Bill in Parliament for the line; they included William Racster Wagstaff, Timothy Bennett and James Teague.
+Heartened by the support of the commissioners, promoters put forward a bill in Parliament for the line; they included William Racster Wagstaff, Timothy Bennett and James Teague.
 The gauge was to be the same as that of the South Wales Railway, at that time broad gauge.
 Passenger traffic was provided for, though no such service was ever operated.
 However a toll of 2d per mile was stipulated for persons riding in road carriages conveyed on trucks.
 The Commissioners of Woods were authorised to subscribe £20,000 in instalments at 5 per cent interest.
 The company was entitled to borrow £21,660 on mortgage and the GWR advanced £15,000.

-The Forest of Dean Central Railway Act received the Royal Assent on 11 July 1856.
+The Forest of Dean Central Railway Act 1856 (19 & 20 Vict. c. c) received royal assent on 11 July.
 It was to run from Foxes Bridge Colliery to Brimspill, serving Howbeach Colliery on the way, with a branch line from New Fancy Colliery.
 The capital authorised was £65,000 in £10 shares.
 Brimspill is a tidal creek near Poulton Court on modern maps.

 Much of the land was leased from the Crown at a rent of £100 a year, and the company was required to fence it throughout.
 It was decided that the sections from the South Wales Railway to New Fancy Colliery, and from Moseley Green to Foxes Bridge with the branch at Brimspill, should be built in two successive years.
 Plans were already being made for extending the line, and on 29 November 1856 an application was published for the Forest of Dean Central, Lydbrook & Hereford, Ross & Gloucester Junction Railway.
 This would extend the Forest of Dean Central Railway to the Hereford, Ross and Gloucester Railway line near Mitcheldean Road station, with a later extension to Ledbury.
 This was presented to Parliament in the 1857 session, but in fact no powers for the work were obtained.
 (In the 1870s a line was built on part of the intended route by the Mitcheldean Road and Forest of Dean Junction Railway.)